 Allow the pork to marinate for at least 4-8 hours or overnight for maximum flavor.

 Have leftover pork?
 Make my Masitas de Puerco (Cuban Fried Pork Chunks)!

 Do you cover the pork roast in the oven?

 - In a mortar and pestle, mash the garlic cloves, salt, peppercorns, onion, oregano, cumin, and olive oil until you get a paste.
+You're going to use this paste along with the mojo marinade for the pork.
 Set aside.

-- Pierce the pork a few times with the knife and pour the mojo marinade over it.
-Next, rub the garlic paste, evenly, over the pork and then place the skin back down.
-Cover the entire pork roast with aluminum foil and place in the fridge to marinate for 2-3 hours or overnight.
+- Cover the entire pork roast with aluminum foil and place in the fridge to marinate for 2-3 hours or overnight.
 The longer, the better.

-- Lightly spray aluminum foil with non-stick cooking spray and cover the roasting pan.
-This will help the foil not get stuck to the skin while in the oven.
+- Lightly spray aluminum foil with nonstick cooking spray.
+Cover the pork and the entire roasting pan with the oiled foil.
+This will help the foil not get stuck to the pork skin while it is roasting in the oven.

 - Place the pork shoulder in the oven and roast for 4 hours until the internal temp is 180ºF.
 (A good rule of thumb is to roast the pork for 30 minutes for every pound.
 Example: An 8-pound pork roast would cook for 4 hours.)

 - Bake for another 30 minutes, uncovered, to crisp up the pork skin.
 Keep an eye on it to make sure it doesn’t burn!